syseleven/grav-docs-metakube/pages/03.addons/01.metakube-ingress/default.en.md

         - addon
 ---

-With the NGINX Kubernetes Ingress controller, you get basic load balancing and SSL/TLS termination for all Kubernetes Ingress resources.
+With the NGINX Kubernetes Ingress controller, you get basic load balancing and SSL/TLS termination for all Kubernetes Ingress resources. **Important**: this Add-On is only compatible with Kubernetes versions <=1.18.0.

 You can find more information on ingresses and the nginx ingress controller and all of it's configuration options at: